Skip to main content

 }

-This is the golden rule: Any function that creates or contains UI elements must be annotated with @Composable.
-It’s like a special badge that says “I’m allowed to build UI!”
+Core Rule: Any function that creates or contains UI elements must be annotated with @Composable.

 class UserProfileScreen : ComponentActivity() {